dataweby/ToU-Classification/reports/01_problem_definition.md

 Some features may be missing.
 Missing values will be handled via a reproducible preprocessing pipeline:
 - numeric imputation (median)
 - categorical imputation (most frequent)

+An initial exploration revealed over 80% of the records in the virtual learning environment are missing values for the *week_from* and *week_from* columns.

 ### 6.3.
 Use of Categorical features
 Categorical variables (region, education, IMD band, etc.) require encoding: